FidelusAleksander/ghcertified/content/questions/advanced_security/question-019.md

 ---
 archetype: "questions"
 title: "Question 019"
-question: "Does GitHub use the same set of secret scanning patterns for alerting through user alerts and for push protection "
+question: "Does GitHub use the same set of secret scanning patterns for both user alerts and push protection alerts?"
 draft: false
 ---